awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-certificatemanager-certificate.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DomainValidationOptions`  <a name="cfn-certificatemanager-certificate-domainvalidationoptions"></a>
 Domain information that domain name registrars use to verify your identity\.
+**Important**
+in order for a AWS::CertificateManager::Certificate to provisioned and validated in CloudFormation automatically, the `DomainName` property needs to be identical to one of the `DomainName` property supplied in DomainValidationOptions, if the ValidationMethod is **DNS**.
+Failing to keep them like-for-like will result in failure to create the domain validation records in Route53.
 *Required*: No
 *Type*: List of [DomainValidationOption](aws-properties-certificatemanager-certificate-domainvalidationoption.md)
 *Maximum*: `100`